-Day 1 Arrive in the Chamonix Valley
+Day 1 - Arrive in Argentière

-Arrive in the Chamonix Valley
+Arrive in Argentière

-The easiest way to arrive in Chamonix is by minibus transfer.
-Please aim to arrive in time for a 18:00 briefing at your accommodation (this normally means flights should arrive before 16:00).
+The nearest airport is Geneva, and the easiest way to reach the Chamonix valley is by minibus transfer (a 1.5 hour journey).
+Please aim to arrive in time for a 18:00 briefing at your accommodation (this normally means that flights should arrive before 16:00).